Coroutine-based concurrency library for PHP

-Swoole/Swow's technical choice for concurrent network programming model ends in overcoming two huge practical difficulty: one is callback hell, and the other is ecosystem adoption.
+Swoole/Swow's technical choice for concurrent network programming model ends in overcoming two huge practical difficulties: one is callback hell, and the other is ecosystem adoption.

-Swoole, the founder of PHP asynchronous network programming model, tried the asynchronous callback model in its early developments, however, in real-world applications, this model often needs codes which are difficult to maintain.
-Nevertheless, the coroutine model can get rid of nested asynchronous callback codes to reduce developers' additional works.
+Swoole, the founder of PHP asynchronous network programming model, tried the asynchronous callback model in its early developments, however, in real-world applications, this model often needs codes that are difficult to maintain.
+Nevertheless, the coroutine model can get rid of nested asynchronous callback codes to reduce developers' additional work.

-Choosing stacking coroutine model instead of stackless one is better for reusing the existing huge PHP ecosystem.
-At this point, other known asynchronous event libraries are trend to detaching from the original ecosystem of PHP.
+Choosing the stacking coroutine model instead of stackless is better for reusing the existing huge PHP ecosystem.
+At this point, other known asynchronous event libraries are tending to detach from the original ecosystem of PHP.
 In Swow, we can reuse a large number of PHP network facilities perfectly and develop massive PHP packages based on these facilities without modifying any code.

-In pure coroutine model, we should just forget asynchronous callbacks.
-For example, to implement a finite periodic event trigger with interval: To use asynchronous timers, we need to save the state in global variable context to count how many rounds we have ran, at last delete the timer after certain number of rounds.
-But in coroutine way, we simply create a new coroutine and simply start a loop for certain rounds in it, at each loop suspends the specified time through sleep(), and then executes this coroutine.
+In the pure coroutine model, you can just forget asynchronous callbacks.
+For example, to implement a finite periodic event trigger with interval.
+With the asynchronous programming model, we have to save the state in a global variable context to count how many ticks have elapsed, then remove the timer after a certain number of ticks.
+But in the coroutine style, we simply create a new coroutine and start a loop for certain times of sleep()s in it, and then execute this coroutine.

 Like any open source project, Swow always provides the strongest stability and features in the newest release, please try to ensure that you are using the latest version

-- PHP 7.3.0 or above, PHP 8+ is recommended (The higher the version is, the better the performance you will get)
+- PHP 8.0.0 or above, the latest version is recommended (The higher the version is, the better the performance you will get)

 composer require swow/swow:dev-develop